renathossain/vscode-markdown-runner/README.md

 ## Features

 - CodeLens buttons on top of each code block offer options to run or copy it.
 Code is saved temporarily, executed, and cleaned up afterward.
 - Supports: C, Rust, C++, Java, TypeScript, PHP, Perl, R, Dart, Groovy, Go, Haskell, Julia, Lua, Ruby, JavaScript, Python, Bash.
-Additional languages can be added via extension settings.
+Additional languages (non-compiled) can be added via extension settings.
 - For Bash files, choose between executing code line by line or running the entire script at once.
 - Automatically displays and updates execution results below code blocks.
 Can be turned off in extension settings.